 All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through our tackling-bullying procedures.
-All pupils and parents can view a copy of the policy/procedures on the school website and the subject of bullying is addressed at regular intervals in RHSE education.
+All pupils and parents have access to the policy/procedures on the school website and the subject of bullying is addressed at regular intervals in RHSE education as well as 'Cool to be Kind' week.
 If the bullying is particularly serious, or procedures implemented to address the bullying are deemed to be ineffective, the head teacher and the DSL will consider implementing child protection procedures.

-d) Looked After Children and Previously Looked After children
+· Looked After Children and Previously Looked After children

 The most common reason for children becoming looked after is as a result of abuse or neglect.
 The school ensures that staff have the necessary skills and understanding to keep looked after children safe.
 Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child.
-The designated teacher for looked after children and the DSL have details of the child's social worker and the name and contact details of the local authority's virtual head teacher e) Children with sexually harmful behaviour (please also refer to I) child on child abuse)

-Children may be harmed by other children or young people.
-Staff will be aware of the harm caused by bullying and will use the school's anti-bullying procedures where necessary.
+The designated teacher for looked after children and the DSL have details of the child's social worker and the name and contact details of the local authority's virtual head teacher of the harm caused by bullying and will use the school's anti-bullying procedures where necessary.
 However, there will be occasions when a pupil's behaviour warrants a response under child protection rather than anti-bullying procedures.